Last Updated on August 6, 2022

 One of my favourite souvenirs that I always pick up on my trips, is what I like to call my ‘travel bracelets’!
 They are often cheap, come in a whole range of different colours and you don’t need to worry about needing to have space in your luggage because you just chuck them on your arm.
 Problem solved!
 Once they make ‘the arm’, I rarely take them off, they have to withstand the sea, swimming pools, baths etc and to be honest, a lot of them don’t stand the test of time.
 They end up snapping or just look manky.
-Apart from two.
-My El Camino bracelet and my Pura Vida bracelets!
+Apart from three.
+My El Camino travel memory bracelet, Life Less Ordinary coordinates bracelet and my Pura Vida bracelets!
 At the bottom of the post I share my Pura Vida coupon code to receive 20% off their travel bracelets, so keep reading!

 I have quite small wrists and I liked the way you can pick the size of the bracelet.
 They say not to measure too close to your wrist as you have to leave room for the size of the beads.
 Mine is 18cm and completely filled with beads.
 If you plan on wearing it a lot, I’d suggest getting a darker colour too.
 I first had the turquoise double loop one and it got a bit grubby after a while so I switched to a single loop black (I found the single loop more comfortable too).